mtlynch/show-and-tell-code-of-conduct/index.md

 All IH meetup attendees are subject to the Code of Conduct.
 This includes:

 * Speakers
-* Meetup ambassadors
 * Guests
+* Organizers
+* Community ambassadors (volunteer organizers appointed by Indie Hackers)
-* All IH employees and volunteers
+* Indie Hackers employees

 ## Contact information